yongdu/AngularJS-Demo/README.md

 # AngularJS-Demo

-A collection of simple demos of AngularJS-Demo
+A collection of simple demos of AngularJS-Demo.